GetanehT/Restaurant-Booking-System/README.md

   feedback or a review to help the restaurant improve its offerings.

-###Conclusion
-The Restaurant Reservation System is designed to provide a user-friendly experience for booking tables and engaging with the restaurant.
-If you encounter any issues or have suggestions for improvements, please reach out to the restaurant through the provided contact methods.
-Enjoy your meal!

-### Acknowledgments

-I would like to acknowledge the following people:

-* ### Acknowledgments

-I would like to acknowledge the following people:

 ### Testing

 To ensure that all features of the website are functioning correctly, follow these testing steps:

-1. Responsive Design Testing
+1.Responsive Design Testing

-o	Open the website in different browsers (Chrome,
-        Firefox, Safari, Edge).
+* Open the website in different browsers (Chrome, Firefox, Safari, Edge).
-o	Resize the browser window to check how the layout
+* Resize the browser window to check how the layout adapts to different screen sizes.
-         adapts to different screen sizes. o	Test on various devices (desktop, tablet, smartphone).
+* Test on various devices (desktop, tablet, smartphone).

-3. Form Testing
+3.Form Testing
-o	Navigate to the feedback form. o	Fill in all fields with valid data and submit the form
+* Navigate to the reservation form.
+* Fill in all fields with valid data and submit the form to ensure it processes correctly.
-        to ensure it processes correctly. o	Try submitting the form with invalid data (e.g., incorrect email format) to check validation.
+* Try submitting the form with invalid data (e.g., incorrect email format) to check validation.

-4. Navigation Testing
+4.Navigation Testing

-o	Click on each navigation link to ensure they redirect
-        to the correct pages.
+* Click on each navigation link to ensure they redirect to the correct pages.
-o	Check if the active page is highlighted in the
+* Check if the active page is highlighted in the navigation menu.
-         navigation menu.
-5. Content Testing
+5.Content Testing
-o	Review all text for typos and grammatical errors. o	Ensure all images load correctly. o	Verify all links (internal and external) work properly.
+* Review all text for typos and grammatical errors.
+* Ensure all images load correctly.
+* Verify all links (internal and external) work properly.
-7. Social Media Links
+6.Social Media Links
-o	Click on each social media icon to ensure it opens the
-         correct platform in a new tab.
+* Click on each social media icon to ensure it opens the correct platform in a new tab.

 Common Sections Across All Pages
 Header
 * home Links to the home page.
 * Navigation Menu: Links to the Home, Menu, Reservation

 Contact Information
 * Open Times: Table showing the store's operating hours.
 * Contact Details: Phone number and email address for customer inquiries.
 * Physical Address: Store location address.

 Footer
 * Social Media Links: Icons linking to the store's profiles on Facebook, YouTube, Instagram, and Twitter.

 Contributing